ColorlessBoy/colorlessnote/_posts/2019-11-13-trust-region-policy-optimization.md

 ### 5.2 Confusion Clarification
 The paper says that the penalty coefficient C recommanded by the theory causes step size very small.
 From TRPO algorithm, we notice that small stepsize means small $$\delta$$, and small $$\delta$$ means large $$\lambda_{\min}$$.

-**The core reason is that theoretical penalty coefficient C is too large**.
+**The reason is that theoretical penalty coefficient C is too large**.

 ## 6 Practical Algorithm